Email templates for engagement surveys

 • [percentage] participation rate - thank you for trusting us!

-• Overall engagement at our company is [above/at/below] average [click the "i" above Score graphic in Insights website]
+• Overall engagement at our company is [above/at/below] average.

-• Top-scoring components include [name of Driver] showing that [insert description from Insights website or your consultant's deck]
+• Top-scoring components include [name of Driver] showing that [insert driver description].

-• Lowest-scoring components include [name of Driver] showing that [insert description from Insights website or your consultant's deck].
+• Lowest-scoring components include [name of Driver] showing that [insert driver description].

 • Tons of anonymous comments - I read them all.
-Themes were around [insert something from your consultant's deck]
+Themes were around [insert a theme you noticed as you went through feedback].

 Here’s how these results made me feel [ ].
 Here are some actions we are taking based on hearing your feedback:

-1. [Commitment to job performance feedback – more of it and more meaningful feedback.
+1. [Example: Commitment to job performance feedback – more of it and more meaningful feedback.
 Timing = July.]

-2. [Living our core values through a recognition program.
+2. [Example: Living our core values through a recognition program.
 Committee forming now, contact HR to express interest.]

-3. [Doubling down on customer voice by including a working representative from the CS team on regular Product meetings.
+3. [Example: Doubling down on customer voice by including a working representative from the CS team on regular Product meetings.
 Timing = immediately.]

 Thank you for your continued trust and commitment,